P.I. (Private Investigator) is a simple deductive game consisting of 3 mini-games.

 You win by getting the most points for solving the three cases.

-Each player solves their own unique case each in round.
-The player on your right has the cards which show the elements of the case you are solving.
+Each player solves his own unique case each in round.
+The player on your right has your Case Cards, which show the elements of the case you are solving.

-Each turn you can do one of the following actions:
+Each turn you choose only one of the following actions:

-• Use an investigator on a location (You only have 5 for the entire game)
+- 1) Use an investigator on a location (you only have 5 for the entire game)

 Using an Investigator

-• Cube : An element is in a location that is adjacent to this investigator's location
+- Cube: An element is in a location that is adjacent to this Investigator's location.
+It does not tell you what that element is.

 |Exact Cards||Adjacent Cards||'Components Used|